blakecole/blakecole-hugo/content/post/0-hello-world/index.md

 {{< youtube MX5cKoOm6Pk >}}

 \
-Soon thereafter, I began working toward a masters degree at the [Stanford Environental Fluid Mechanics Laboratory](https://cee.stanford.edu/research-impact/labs-centers/bob-and-norma-street-environmental-fluid-mechanics-laboratory-efml), under the tutelage of professors [Stephen Monismith](https://cee.stanford.edu/people/stephen-monismith) and [Oliver Fringer](https://cee.stanford.edu/people/oliver-fringer).
+Soon thereafter, I began working toward a masters degree at the [Stanford Environmental Fluid Mechanics Laboratory](https://cee.stanford.edu/research-impact/labs-centers/bob-and-norma-street-environmental-fluid-mechanics-laboratory-efml), under the tutelage of professors [Stephen Monismith](https://cee.stanford.edu/people/stephen-monismith) and [Oliver Fringer](https://cee.stanford.edu/people/oliver-fringer).
 These two teachers really changed my life, and taught me a useful framework for approaching numerical integration problems, and "life problems" more broadly.
 I owe them both a debt of gratitude.

 Reaching back even further into the distant past, long before I learned how to build ocean models, I was basically just a kid who loved the ocean.
 I grew up in Redondo Beach, CA, and spent most of my teenage years at the beach surfing, swimming, and playing volleyball.
-It wasn't until my 3rd year at UCSD that I began seriously considering the possibility of pursuing ocean science as a carreer.
+It wasn't until my 3rd year at UCSD that I began seriously considering the possibility of pursuing ocean science as a career.

 Fortunately, the good folks at the Scripps Institution of Oceanography's (SIO) [Coral Reef Ecology Lab](https://coralreefecology.ucsd.edu/about/) gave me a shot, and let me volunteer a few hours per week in the lab.
 My PI, [Jen Smith](https://coralreefecology.ucsd.edu/people/#Smith), sponsored my AAUS Scientific Diving training, which was one of the most fun, memorable experiences of my entire life.
 I fell in love with the culture, people, and mission at SIO, and my experience there set me off on an ocean science career trajectory upon which I remain comfortably situated today!